On the $p$-adic theory of local models: Introduction

 \begin{theorem}[\Cref{prop_ula_special_fiber}, \Cref{ULA_nearby_cycles}] The pullback functor

-induces and equivalence on the full subcategories of universally locally acyclic sheaves with bounded support, with inverse given by the derived push forward $Rj_*$.
-Consequently, the nearby cycles $\Psi_\calG:=i^*\circ Rj_*$ restrict to a functor
+induces an equivalence on the full subcategories of universally locally acyclic sheaves with bounded support, with inverse given by the derived push forward $Rj_*$.
+Consequently, the nearby cycles functor $\Psi_\calG:=i^*\circ Rj_*$ restricts to a functor

 Furthermore, the target category is equivalent to the derived category on the schematic Witt vector Hecke stack $\D_{\on{cons}}\big(\Hk_{\calG}^{\on{sch}}|_{\Spec\,\bar\bbF_p},\Lambda\big)^{\on{bd}}$ of perfect-constructible sheaves with bounded support (see \Cref{sec:comp-etale-cohom}). \end{theorem}